SmokeMonsterPacks/Super-NT-Jailbreak/issue_template.md

 If applicable, check against byuu's [SNES dump database](https://preservation.byuu.org/) and indicate if the bug occurs when using an original cartridge as well.

-## firmware version, SD card model
+## firmware version and SD card model

-jailbreak firmware 6.4
+Jailbreak firmware v6.4